+Next, we moved on to evaluating how well each brush cleaned.
 Based on the input from our experts, and our research, we came up with a method to test the cleaning power of each model.
 Our experts felt that the different cleaning modes were mainly unnecessary features, with the exception of a gentle mode for users with sensitive gums.
-None of our testers were in this situation, so we used the standard mode on each toothbrush.
+We used the standard mode for all testers that felt fine with it and a gentler mode — if there was one — for our testers that had gums on the more sensitive side.
 We procured identical brush heads for each of our 5 testers, for each model that we tested, and the group would use a different model of electric toothbrush each day.
-We used the stock brush head type that came with each toothbrush model, and brushed with each model for 2 minutes, using a stopwatch to regulate our pace and brush in a quadrant method.
+We used the stock brush head type that came with each toothbrush model and brushed with each model for 2 minutes, using a stopwatch to regulate our pace and brush in a quadrant method.

-Our cleaning test was split into two components: the plaque disclosing tablet and whitening test.
-The procedure for the plaque test was quite simple; each member of our testing panel would skip brushing in the morning, and would chew a plaque disclosing tablet before brushing with the electric toothbrush.
-They were also instructed to eat as much sugary foods as possible.
+Each member of our testing panel would skip brushing in the morning and would chew a plaque disclosing tablet before brushing with the electric toothbrush.
+They were also instructed to eat as many sugary foods as possible.
 This, combined with the lack of brushing for around 16 hours would lead to a sizeable buildup of visible plaque.
 We would then take before and after pictures, and score the results.

-For maintenance, we looked at the difficulty and dexterity required to swap out a toothbrush head, as well as clean each brush.
-We sprayed each model with a solution of water and toothpaste, and saw how long it took to clean each model, as well as if there were any spots we missed or that were exceptionally difficult to reach.
+To see how easy to clean each toothbrush is, we compared how water-resistant each one is and how much work it is to actually clean.
+We sprayed each model with a solution of water and toothpaste and saw how long it took to clean each model, as well as if there were any spots we missed or that were exceptionally difficult to reach.